-There is also a need to agree policies and actions in respect of the overall appearance of beach huts in Tendring.
+Through the production of a new design specification, the Council will agree a new direction and actions in respect of the overall appearance of beach huts in Tendring.
 Despite an aspiration in the original strategy, dilapidated huts and unauthorised structures are still addressed individually but not part of an overall plan designed to improve enhancement to the appearance of beach hut locations and individual beach huts.
-In order to address this in a systematic fashion, this requires additional resources and supporting policies following a detailed survey of locations and requirements.
+In order to address this in a systematic fashion, the Council will work with stakeholders to complete a new design specification following adoption of this strategy.

-Finally, there is an aspiration to move towards a new palette of approved colours for Beach Huts, to improve vibrancy of sea front locations.
-Subject to a technical review and further consultation, a revised specification could also cover such issues as standardisation of Beach Hut roofs, modern cladding (subject to research and meeting British Design and Safety Standards) and products which improve carbon footprint.
+Finally, the Council will move towards a new palette of approved colours for Beach Huts to improve vibrancy of sea front locations.
+Subject to a technical review and further consultation, a revised specification could also cover such issues as standardisation of Beach Hut roofs, modern cladding (subject to research and meeting British Design and Safety Standards) and products which reduce beach huts' carbon footprint.

 Following the pre-consultation, it is considered best practice to embed the revised specification into Beach Hut Agreements.
 As such, it is now suggested that licences are phased out over 2022/2023 and are replaced by leases from 1 April 2024.
+The exact timing of this roll out will be determined at a future date.
 This will include the obligations for beach hut design, as set out following completion of the revised specification.
-Leases will also provide those with beach huts on Council land with additional security, which they do not currently have with a licence agreement.
+Leases will also provide those with beach huts on Council land with additional security which they do not currently have with a licence agreement.
 It should be noted however that the annual cost of a lease will be higher than that of a licence fee, to reflect that greater security of tenure and market values.
-This will be subject to a separate valuation process, if this proposal is adopted when the final strategy is considered.
-This would not prevent those with agreements being able to sell their lease to a private buyer, as long as their beach hut was fully compliant.
-The lease could be assignable to a new owner and the originator would need to apply to the Council for consent to assure this was compliant.
+This will be subject to a separate valuation process.
+Those with leases will be able to sell them to a private buyer, as long as their beach hut is fully compliant.
+The lease will be assignable to a new owner and the originator will need to apply to the Council for consent to assure the hut is compliant.

-This will decrease the chances of similar issues with adaptations occurring in future due to the clarity of obligation through the revised agreements.
+This improvement will decrease the chances of similar issues with adaptations occurring in future due to the clarity of obligation through the new leases.